 If your preferred insurance company is inflexible when it comes to covering pit bulls, you can offer to sign a waiver volunteering to take on the liability yourself.
 Alternatively, your insurance company may require you to sign the waiver excluding bite claims from your policy.

-What if an insurance company has a zero-tolerance policy towards pit bulls?
+What if an insurance company has a zero-tolerance policy toward pit bulls?

 In that case, you may need to find a different insurance company that works for you and your dog!
 Policies on “dangerous” dogs vary company-to-company.
 So if your current company has a clause that won’t let you own the dog of your dreams, find a new one.